gvwilson/sensibleadventures/bookster/bookster.md

 ground her face against the cliffside.

 She turned her head to see how far it was to the end of the ledge.
 Twenty strides, maybe less.
-She could do that.
-She had to.
+She couldn't do it.
+She couldn't move, but she had to.

 She stood there, the wind of the mountain's passage ruffling her hair, until she stopped shaking.
 With her face and chest pressed against